LOUSANPANG/awesome-github-repos/data.md

 *   [lucide-icons/lucide](https://github.com/lucide-icons/lucide) - Beautiful & consistent icon toolkit made by the community.
 Open-source project and a fork of Feather Icons.

-*   [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letting you easily develop and deploy complex question-answering systems without the need for extensive setup or configuration.

 *   [getmaxun/maxun](https://github.com/getmaxun/maxun) - Turn any website into clean, contextualized data pipelines for your workflows

 *   [ourongxing/newsnow](https://github.com/ourongxing/newsnow) - Elegant reading of real-time and hottest news

-*   [ourongxing/chatgpt-vercel](https://github.com/ourongxing/chatgpt-vercel) - Elegant and Powerfull.
-Powered by OpenAI and Vercel.

-*   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for any model.

 *   [ascorbic/unpic-img](https://github.com/ascorbic/unpic-img) - Multi-framework responsive image component